Materials-Data-Science-and-Informatics/somesy/README.md

 locations and in the different formats it is stored in.
 Doing this manual is _tedious, error-prone and time consuming_ frequently reulting in incomplete, ambiguous or contradicting metadata in software projects.

-**SoMeSy** automates management the synchronization of software project metadata.
+**SoMeSy automates management and synchronization of software project metadata.**

-_This keeps your metadata in order, makes updates easy and frees your time to focus on your _actual_ work_.
+_Avoid ambiguous and contradictory metadata by syncing metadata between different commonly used standards automatically!
+SoMeSy keeps your metadata in order, makes updating it easy and frees your time to focus on your actual work._

-[comment]: # I would proopse to update the paragraph according to the following flow:
+[I would proopse to update the paragraph according to the following flow: ]: #

-1. metadata is important - there is a variety of places where it needs to go
+[1. metadata is important - there is a variety of places where it needs to go ]: #
-2. emerging standards have information that is overlapping between them
+[2. emerging standards have information that is overlapping between them ]: #
-4. developing software (which is a moving target) is dynamic and therefore also metadata changes dynamically
+[4. developing software (which is a moving target) is dynamic and therefore also metadata changes dynamically ]: #
-5. we need to keep things updated & in sync which is cumbersome if it needs to happen in many places.
+[5. we need to keep things updated & in sync which is cumbersome if it needs to happen in many places. ]: #

-[comment]: # the following is the old text

-Many development tools allow or require to provide information about the software project they are used in.
+[Many development tools allow or require to provide information about the software project they are used in. ]: #
-These tools are often very specific to the programming-language and the task at hand and often come with their own configuration files.
+[These tools are often very specific to the programming-language and the task at hand and often come with their own configuration files. ]: #
-Emerging best practices for [FAIR](https://www.go-fair.org/fair-principles/) software metadata require to add even _more_ files providing information such as the project name, description, version, repository url, license or authors.
+[Emerging best practices for FAIR(https://www.go-fair.org/fair-principles/) software metadata require to add even _more_ ]: #
+[files providing information such as the project name, description, version, repository url, license or authors. ]: #

-If setting up the different files only once would be enough, there would not be an issue.
-But software is always in development and a moving target - versions and maintainers can change, contributors come and go, the version number is regularly increased, the project can be moved to a different location.
+[If setting up the different files only once would be enough, there would not be an issue.
+But software is always in development and a moving target - ]: #
+[versions and maintainers can change, contributors come and go, the version number is regularly increased, the project can be moved to a different location. ]: #
-Maintaining this kind of information and updating it in various files and formats used in the project by hand is _tedious, error-prone and time consuming_.
+[Maintaining this kind of information and updating it in various files and formats used in the project by hand is _tedious, error-prone and time consuming_. ]: #
-**Somesy automates the synchronization of general software project metadata** and frees your time to focus on your _actual_ work.
+[**Somesy automates the synchronization of general software project metadata** and frees your time to focus on your _actual_ work. ]: #

 ## Concepts